 Well, speaking of optimisation, this is another way you can optimise the blog post you’re writing by monitoring common questions across the web.
 An easy way to do this is by using Google’s native feature ‘People May Ask’.

 Try this: type in literally anything that’s on your mind and see what the Google Gods serve up to you.
-If you scroll down enough, you’ll see something like this:
+If you scroll down enough, you’ll see a ‘People May Ask’ box.

 These are questions people are often asking in relation to the topic we are writing on.
 We know these are popular queries, so we may as well answer them.
 They also make great subheadings for your piece, if you want to go the extra mile.